 Why Prepare to a Standard?

-- Improves business continuity within departments and throughout the organization
+Improves business continuity within departments and throughout the organization, and

-Third-party certification may not be the answer for all businesses but those organizations that find it brings market value may choose to certify to one of the three standards.
+Third-party certification may not be the answer for all businesses, but those organizations that find it brings market value may choose to certify to one of the Program's three foundation standards.
 (See Program Resources for information on the program standards)